FritzJo/hetzner-docker-hosting/Readme.md

 1. Prepare your Hetzner environment
     1. Create an SSH key and add it to your Hetzner project
     2. Create an floating IP, if you don't want to use this, comment out the last 5 lines in [main.tf](terraform/main.tf)
-2. Create terraform.tfvars in the [terraform directory](terraform/) (An example is shown below)
+2. Create terraform.tfvars in the [custom terraform directory](custom/terraform/) (An example is shown below)
 3. (optional) Add additional variable configurations to terraform.tfvars, if you want to change the instance locatio, size or operating system.
 To see all supported options, look at [variables.tf](terraform/variables.tf)
-4. (optional) Edit the [ansible-config.yml](ansible-config.yml) in the root directory.
+4. (optional) Edit the [ansible-config.yml](custom/ansible-config.yml) in the custom directory.
 This file contains the credentials for the automated backup to a GCP Storage bucket.
 5. Initialize Terraform and all plugins by running [setup.sh](setup.sh)

 ### Deployment